1. FC Union Berlin: Rivalries

 It is said that fans of 1.
-FC Union Berlin often chanted "The wall must go!", with a reference to the Berlin Wall, when the opponents formed a wall during free kicks in 1980s.
+FC Union Berlin often chanted "The wall must go!", with a reference to the Berlin Wall, when the opponents formed a wall during free kicks in the 1980s.
 However, some sources suggest that this is partly a myth and exaggerated.
 (Note: A former Stasi employee, who was one of two employees responsible for monitoring the supporter scene of Union Berlin, claims that he never heard such chants himself, and that they would not have intervened with such chants anyway.
 Chants were only noted in their reports and classified among themselves: if they came from someone they had to worry about or if it was just someone venting their frustration.
 The Stasi also had two employees responsible for monitoring the supporter scene of BFC Dynamo in the same way.)
 Supporters of Union saw themselves as stubborn and non-conformist.
 But this image should not be confused with actual resistance.
 For some supporters of Union, the dissident reputation is a legend that was created after Die Wende.
 Honorary president of Union Günter Mielis has said: "Union was not a club of resistance fighters, but we had to fight against a lot of political and economic resistance over and over again.
 We got strength from our fans".
 Politics was not in the foreground.
 Most supporters of Union were just normal football supporters.
 There were no political groups at Union.
 A supporter of Union from the East German era has said: "With the best of intentions, Union fans did not contribute to the overthrow of the GDR.
 No way, we were interested in football.
 There is the cliché about the club for the enemies of the state, but that wasn't us".
 Another supporter said: "I think it's a myth that all Unioners were in the opposition.
 I think it was a basic attitude of the East German football youth in the 1970s and 1980s, that they were critical of the system."

 Supporters of Union from the East German era have testified that the club was the most important thing, and the identification with Union had primarily to do with Köpenick.